rvalitov/backlink-checker-php/README.md

 ```

 **Note**.
 If you use function [`json_encode`](http://php.net/manual/en/function.json-encode.php) on object that contains the screenshot, then this screenshot will be converted to [base64](https://en.wikipedia.org/wiki/Data_URI_scheme) format automatically.

+# Examples
+Examples are available in a dedicated project on [GitHub](https://github.com/rvalitov/backlink-checker-php-demo).

 # System Requirements
 We use dependencies, therefore we need PHP 7.1 and later.